ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 If you find any errors in this article, or have any other clarifications or insights to any of this, please leave a comment below, I would love to see them.

+Update: Thanks to Dan L from the cfml-slack for proofreading :)